Mortgage availability: Is mortgage lending tightening & is specialist finance a viable alternative?

 Mike Cook, our Chief Mortgage Officer, put it in layman’s terms: “After Liz Truss’ disastrous miscalculation, the market and a lot of funders were spooked.
 Smaller lenders – and we see more and more of this – still look ahead with a large lending and credit appetite.

 “But the reality is they don’t have a lot of funding behind them.
 It forces them to be picky behind the scenes.
-This is why having multiple institutional funding lines behind us is such a strength for MFS.
+This is why having multiple institutional funding lines behind us is such a strength for Market Financial Solutions.
 We never stopped lending throughout this period, even as high street banks retreated from the market.”

 Indeed, almost overnight, mortgage providers pulled hundreds of deals from the shelves as panic set in.
-For many, is mortgage lending tightening became less of an important question than where can deals be found in the first place.
+With mortgage availablility dwindeling, many had difficulties to find deals in the first place.

 What’s more, to reflect the continued uncertainty, the mortgages that remained became especially costly and unobtainable for many.
 Many lenders hiked rates on both their residential and Buy-to-Let mortgages with barely any notice.